-In their 1998 book Pew, Mavor, and their panel review the state of the art in human behavior representation as applied to military simulations, with an emphasis on the areas of cognitive, team, and organizational behavior.
-Their book is based on a panel that met for 18 months, and drew extensively on a wide range of researchers.
-It is available as a hard cover book, as well as online <pompeii.nap.edu/bo_book/0309057477/html/>.
+While the reader is likely to have seen Pew and Mavor's (1998) Modeling Human and Organizational Behavior, we briefly review it here to provide background for readers not familiar with it and to provide some useful context.
+In their book, Pew and Mavor review the state of the art in human-behavior representation as applied to military simulations, with an emphasis on cognitive, team, and organizational behavior.
+Their book is based on a panel that met for 18 months and drew extensively on a wide range of researchers.
+It is available as a hardcopy book, as well as online (books.nap.edu/catalog/6173.html).

-In their book, Pew and Mavor looked not just at representing behavior, but also at methods for generating it.
+Pew and Mavor look not just at representing behavior, but also at methods for generating behavior.
 They provide a review of the uses of models of behavior in synthetic environments.
-They include a review of the major synthetic environments in use by the US military.
-These environments by example describe the range of current and potential uses and levels of simulation.
+They include a review of the major synthetic environments in use by the U.S. military.
+These environments are examples of the range of current and potential uses and levels of simulation.

-The book provides a useful summary of integrated (cognitive) architectures.
-It is comprehensive enough and clear enough that we have used it to teach undergraduate students.
-The summary includes a table comparing the architectures.
-We will attempt to apply the same table to review several additional architectures.
+Their book provides a useful summary of integrated (cognitive) architectures.
+It is comprehensive and clear enough that we have used it to teach undergraduate students.
+Their summary includes a table comparing the architectures.
+We will apply the same table to review several additional architectures.

-The book then reviews the important areas to modeling human behavior in synthetic environments.
+Their book also reviews the important areas to modeling human behavior in synthetic environments.
 This is a very wide range, encompassing nearly all of human behavior.
-The book reviews attention and multitasking, memory and learning, human decision making, situation awareness, planning, behavior moderators (such as fatigue and emotions), organizational (small group) behavior, and information warfare (e.g., how the order of information presentation influences decision making).
-The book concludes with a framework for developing models of human behavior followed by a set of conclusions and recommendations.
-Each of these reviews is clearly written and limited only by the space they are allowed.
+Their book reviews attention and multi-tasking, memory and learning, human decision making, situation awareness, planning, behavior moderators (such as fatigue and emotions), organizational (small group) behavior, and information warfare (e.g., how the order of information presentation influences decision making).
+Their book concludes with a framework for developing models of human behavior followed by conclusions and recommendations.
+Each of these reviews is clearly written and limited only by the space it is allowed.
 The reviews are quite positive, suggesting that major aspects of behavior are either already being modeled, or can and will be modeled within a few years.
-This is in stark contrast to an earlier similar review, which could only note open questions (Elkind, Card, Hochberg, & Huey, 1989).
+This positive tone is in stark contrast to a similar review a decade earlier, which could only note open questions (Elkind, Card, Hochberg, & Huey, 1990).

-2.2 What Modeling Human and Organizational Behavior does well
+1.4 What Modeling Human and Organizational Behavior Does Well

-Pew and Mavor's book is a useful and, we believe, seminal book for psychology and modeling.
-The book is useful because the reviews it provides, while they could be extended, are unusually clear and comprehensive, covering the full range of range of relevant behavior.
-They would serve as a useful textbook for professionals in other areas to teach them the current results and current problems in these areas of psychology and in modeling.
+Pew and Mavor's book is a useful and seminal book for psychology and modeling.
+Their book is useful because the reviews it provides, while they could be extended, are unusually clear and comprehensive, covering the full range of relevant behavior.
+It could serve as a useful textbook for professionals in other areas to teach them current results and problems in the areas of psychology and modeling.

-The book is seminal because the authors lay out a complete review of cognition that is widely usable.
-While their review is similar to Newell's (1990) or Anderson's (1998) reviews, Pew and Mavor's review is not situated within a single architecture; the result is a more global but only slightly less directed view.
+Their book is seminal because the authors lay out a complete review of cognition that is widely usable.
+While their review is similar to Newell's (1990) and Anderson and Lebiere's (1998) reviews, Pew and Mavor's review is not situated within a single architecture; the result is a more global and only slightly less-directed view.

-The reviews of the models and of the data to be modeled together, because of their scope and potential impact constitute a call to arms for modelers of synthetic forces.
-The juxtaposition of the data and ways to model it is enticing and exciting.
+The reviews of the models and data to be modeled together, because of their scope and potential impact, constitute a call to arms for modelers of synthetic forces.
+The juxtaposition of the data and ways to model them is enticing and exciting.
 This approach of modeling behavior will significantly influence psychology in general if the modeling work continues to be successful.
 Models of synthetic forces in the near future will subsume enough general psychology data that they will simply represent the best models in psychology.

-2.3 Where Modeling Human and Organizational Behavior can be improved
+1.5 Where Modeling Human and Organizational Behavior Can Be Improved